 “Loud and clear,” I wheezed in reply.

 My throat felt dry, even though I had been submerged in liquid the whole time I slept.
 Stasis was always an unpleasant experience, no matter how many times you did it.
 I had only gone into the tank twice before, as tests for the mission.
-The thought of the lid closing over you, while clear fluid started to flood your lungs…
+Even with the sedatives they gave you in order to prevent panic attacks, it was still a nightmare.
+The thought of the lid closing over me, while clear fluid started to flood my lungs…

 I dismissed the thought, and willed myself to rise.
 I heard my vertebrae pop as I managed to get into a sitting position, and a warm hand took hold of my shoulder.

 “Easy now,” the voice said, gentle and friendly.
 “You haven’t used those muscles for a long time.
 There should be negligible atrophy, but it’ll still be some time before you’re at full strength.”